/34. Find First and Last Index of Target in Sorted Array

 Arrays48.5% acceptance

-Given a non-decreasing integer array arr and an integer value x, return a list containing the indices of the first and last occurrence of x in arr.
-If x does not exist in arr, return [-1, -1].
-The algorithm must run in O(log n) time.
+Given a non-decreasing integer array data and an integer value query, return a list containing the first index and last index where query occurs in data.
+If query does not exist in data, return [-1, -1].
+The solution must run in O(log n) time.

 Example 1